 I also tutor Math, ELA, Social Studies, History, Reading, Writing and ESL.
 I help students develop their executive function skills to stay organized, and develop healthy, sustainable study habits.
 I offer coaching for calendaring, effective planner use, Cornell note-taking, folder organization with Google Drive/Classroom, and project planning.

-I'm a British born and educated tutor who has a passion for education.
-My forte is helping elementary students get ahead and prepared for an excellent middle-school experience.
-I assist with ISEE and ERB test prep, not just test content and essay writing, but also test-taking strategies that work.
-I also tutor English, History, Elementary Reading, ESL, Art and Literature.
 I have an MBA and a BA in Art History from the University of Warwick, England.
 I also attended Venice University, Italy at the Querini Stampalia campus to study Italian Renaissance Art and Culture.
-I have lived in America for the past 16 years and reside just outside of Washington DC.
-I am eager to help your child get the step up they want to succeed and excel in school.
-I hope the learned 'habit of success' will spill over into having successes in life too!
+I have lived in America for the past 20 years and reside just outside of Washington DC.
+I am eager to help your child succeed and excel in school.
+I hope the learned 'habit of success' will spill over into other aspects of their lives!

 Education & Certification

 Undergraduate Degree: Warwick University and Venice University-Querini Stampalia - Bachelors, History of Art